MA TESOL for Young Learners

 If you do not yet have the necessary teaching experience for this specialist MA, but are interested in teaching English to young learners in the future, you might wish to consider the pre-experience MA TESOL Studies, which offers a specialist module in teaching English to young learners as part of the programme.

-Critical Study allows you to design and undertake a small-scale research project related to your own interests in the field of education.
+Critical Study/Dissertation allows you to design and undertake a small-scale research project related to your own interests in the field of education.

 Learning and Teaching in TESOL examines the approaches and principles that TESOL teachers can use to teach the skills of reading, writing, listening and speaking.